hanmo21/politicalscience/content/Blackboard/How to manage grades on Blackboard?.md

 tags: ["blackboard"]
 ---

 As teaching assistants, we often need to manage grades on Blackboard.
-How to do it more efficiently?
+For example, we may need to assign weights on different tasks, and we may need to export the grades for analysis.
+How could we work more efficiently?